- Home

 How much fruit should I be eating a day when pregnant?

 The general rule of thumb is to try to eat at least five portions of fruit and veg every day.
-It might sound like a lot at first, but a bowl of muesli with blueberries or a bowl of porridge with chopped strawberries and banana sees you almost halfway there before lunchtime!
+It might sound like a lot at first, but smashed avocado with a glass of juice or a bowl of porridge with chopped strawberries and banana sees you over a third of the way there before lunchtime!
 Aim for a good balance of fruit and vegetables; varying the colours helps to get a wide range of vitamins and minerals into your pregnancy diet.

 It doesn’t all have to be fresh fruit.
-Tinned and frozen fruits also make a fantastic nutrient-packed snack and are ideal for tackling sugar cravings in between meals.
-For example, canned pineapple rings in their natural juice and frozen blueberries are just as good as, say, a fresh orange, for contributing to your fruit and vegetable intake during pregnancy.
+Tinned and frozen fruits and vegetables can also form part of a fantastic nutrient-packed snack and are ideal for tackling sugar cravings in between meals.
+For example, serving a snack of low fat yoghurt alongside canned pineapple rings in their natural juice or frozen blueberries are just as good as, say, a fresh orange, for contributing to your fruit and vegetable intake during pregnancy.
 Plus, they will last for ages in your kitchen cupboard or freezer, so you don’t need to stress about using them up right away.

 How much is a portion of fruit or veg?